inflation/sanaemacs/README.md

 **Quick Install:**

-This assumes you don't have an existing Emacs setup and want to run Spacemacs as your config.
+This assumes you don't have an existing Emacs setup and want to run Sanaemacs as your config.
 If you do have one, look at the [full installation instructions](#install) for other options.